UA-141369524-4

 Let me first start by saying that food is a passionate lifestyle for me where tasty and healthy is a food pairing marriage from heaven.

-…I started out in buttery hotel food catering and moved into more healthy olive oil menu event planning in Mediterranean restaurants not too long ago.
+…I started out as a buttery hotel food catering professional and moved into more healthy olive oil menu event planning in Mediterranean restaurants not too long ago.

 Even though I’ve retired from those corporate industries, the experiences live daily in me and is my way of life I live and breathe.
 And why I’m writing and researching on the topics daily.